sss-ng/devcamp-api/readme.md

 # Devcamp API

-> This is a backend api for a bootcamp sharing application
+> This is a backend api for a bootcamp sharing application based on brad traversy's API Mastercourse

 ## Usage
 Rename `config.copy.env` to `config.env` and add your settings.